bneg/pdn_scrape/README.md

 Once the links are loaded into the list, we iterate through the links and print out the page contents into an html file.

-## Hmm, wonder if I should store which links have been previously pulled and
-only pull the new links - Arg,
+...Hmm, wonder if I should store which links have been previously pulled and only pull the new links - Arg,

 # Depends